 5 from 1 vote

-Peach and Blueberry Upside-Down Cake
+Peach Blueberry Cake Recipe

 A simple, easy upside down cake with fresh peaches and blueberries or other seasonal fruit.
 Just right for a weeknight dessert or a small dinner party.